Responsible use of antibiotics for pigs

 So how do they keep the animals healthy?

 Lieve: “For years, we’ve been applying strict criteria to our meat suppliers.
 Animals must be able to grow healthily, with little or preferably no medication.
 This can be achieved with good sty hygiene and protection against external contamination.
-We also prefer closed systems where the pigs are suckled, grown and fattened in the same place, because the risk of disease is smaller.
 All these measures are described in a comprehensive manual.”

 Does this mean that antibiotics are no longer used?